paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

 - the reason you were getting lower flops than expected last week is because `peakflops_avx` does NOT use fma.
 You have to run `peakflops_avx_fma` for that.
+- cleaned out old tests

+## Notes from meeting
+- Ok to use OpenMP?
+  - yes
+  - use a barrier
+  - time from the barrier to the outside of the section
+- STREAMs in switch statements are parameters
+  - have multiple because you will not always have exactly one input and one output
+  - STREAM_2 is for a fucntion with 2 parameters
+  - testcase.h has all the test definitions using the `TestCase` struct
+- daxpy: double vector add (as + y)
+- if you initialize a struct with `{}` any parameters you leave off get initialized to zero

 ## Notable changes from this week:

 - `./examples/minimal/`
 - `./tests/microbenchmarks/`